inalogy/adaptive-ssh-connector/README.md

 - ### Create Operation
   - createOp expects attributes provided by midpoint based on mappings in resource, CreateScript should return uniqueID|uniqueName or just uniqueId it depends on script and schemaConfig.json design
   - for mapping special attributes from midpoint for example \_\_NAME\_\_ or \_\_PASSWORD\_\_ to target system need to be specified in Constants and mapped with name that corresponds with expected script input parameter
+  - for createOp it is recommended to define Constant that should be present in response when objectAlreadyExists occurs

 - ### UpdateDelta operation
   - updateDelta process attributes, and multivalued attributes which are formatted in a way that remote powershell script know how to handle them based on Constant Prefix ADD:somevalue,REMOVE:somevalue2
   - Script is expected to return ""  if execution of script was successful any other output is considered as error message

 - ### Delete operation
   - deleteOp expects Uid which is then passed into powershell script
   - Script is expected to return "" if execution of script was successful any other output is considered as error message
+  - for deleteOp it is recommended to define Constant that should be present in response when objectNotFound occurs

 ## Customisation
 - Ssh Response column separator  and new line separator can be changed in class utils/Constants